Overview of the hydroserverpy.api

 )

-The hydroserverpy connection instance exposes the following types of core data and metadata you can retrieve or create, either as a list or by ID using the list
+The hydroserverpy connection instance exposes the following types of core data and metadata you can retrieve or create, either as a collection or by ID using the list

 , get